daviscoffey/hello-world/README.md

 hello humans.

-i am davis and am interested in coming up with ways to make your home a better, healthier place.
+i am davis and i am interested in coming up with ways to make your home a better, healthier place.